-From Yahoo to Tumblr to Wikipedia, there is no shortage of websites that are using the PHP programming language in some way
+From Yahoo to Tumblr to Wikipedia, there is no shortage of websites that are using the PHP programming language in some way.
+For people interested in starting a career in tech, many want to learn PHP to land a job quickly.

 The PHP programming language is one of the most popular programming languages in the world.
 According to the PYPL Popularity of Programming Language Index, PHP is ranked as the fifth most-searched language on Google.
 With this in mind, it’s clear just how widespread the PHP programming language is around the web.